Tyrn/wei/the-insider-en.typ

 bought twenty for himself.

-     Bemish  realized  that the foxy  official managed the most  astonishing insider deal in the  stock  market history  - he had  dropped  the  market's rating at the very bottom and had bought everything.
+     Bemish  realized  that the foxy  official managed the most  astonishing insider deal in the  stock  market history---he had  dropped  the  market's rating at the very bottom and had bought everything.
 He knew that after  his ultimatum, Weia would obtain the federal exchange status and his investments would increase tenfold.
-Suddenly Bemish understood why Shavash agreed to the president's condition - not to participate in the elections - so easily.
+Suddenly Bemish understood why Shavash agreed to the president's condition---not to participate in the elections---so easily.

      "Why did you instigate the whole thing?"
 Bemish asked.
 "Did you want to get 2000% profit in ten days?
 Were  you trying to save  your country or were